Condos vs. Houses: Which Is Better to Buy?

-Much depends on the amenities that the condo association covers, however.
-For example, if your fee pays for vital services such as water and trash collection, or for amenities like an on-site health club, you might be saving money in areas that would be separate monthly expenses were you to buy a house.
+Much depends on the amenities the condo association covers, however.
+If your fee pays for vital services such as water and trash collection, or for amenities like an on-site health club, you might be saving money in areas that would be separate monthly expenses were you to buy a house.

 Pros of Buying Condos

 Several lifestyle-related advantages come with owning a condo.

-- State-of-the-art features.
-If you have your heart set on granite counters, stainless appliances, and an open floor plan, a newer condo usually has them.
+- State-of-the-art features: If you have your heart set on granite counters, stainless appliances, and an open floor plan, newer condos often boast such amenities.

-- Luxurious facilities, features, and grounds.
-Spas, clubhouses, BBQ areas, tennis courts, jogging trails, and rec rooms are among the amenities that condos offer residents.
+- Luxurious facilities, features, and grounds: Spas, clubhouses, barbecue areas, tennis courts, jogging trails, and recreation rooms are among the amenities condos offer residents.

 - Less maintenance and upkeep: No mowing lawns, raking leaves or replacing broken windows.
 You are generally responsible only for your interior.

 Cons of Buying Condos

-The downsides to condos are those often characteristic of apartment life or communal living.
+The downsides to condos are things often characteristic of apartment life or communal living.

-- You are often too close to your neighbors.
-Sounds and smells can travel through adjoining walls.
+- Too close to your neighbors: Sounds and smells can travel through adjoining walls.

-- Your condo fees generally continue to rise.
-If the building is older, it could require more reserves to pay for roofing, plumbing, and exterior maintenance, which tends to mean higher fees and sometimes special assessments.
+- Rising condo fees: If the building is older, it could require more reserves to pay for roofing, plumbing, and exterior maintenance, which tends to mean higher fees and sometimes special assessments.

-- There can be a Big Brother aspect to living within a community and conforming to rules you did not create.
-For example, you might be restricted on the number and types of pets you can have, or where you can smoke.
+- The Big Brother aspect: Conforming to association rules is not for everyone.
+For example, rules might restrict the number and types of pets you can have or where you can smoke.

 Selling a Condo

-You should look into the future and the entire condo community when considering the marketability of your unit when you wish to move on.
+Look to the future and the entire condo community when considering the marketability of your unit when you wish to move on.
 Your unit will never be worth more than an identical unit, plus upgrades.
-Your investment relies on surrounding sales.
 If another owner sells at a cheap price, that might affect your market value.